What is Missouri National Recreational River?

 - 39-mile reach which was designated in 1991, stretches from below Fort Randall Dam to Running Water, South Dakota.
 This reach also includes the lower 20 miles of the Niobrara River and 8 miles of Verdigre Creek.

 The park's land base is quite small with approximately 300 acres.
 Park staff work with a number of federal, state and local partners to manage these incredible stretches of North America's longest river.

 Where can I see bald eagles?

 One of the best places is at the Lewis and Clark Visitor Center at Gavins Point Dam.
 Depending on weather, eagles begin arriving early to mid-December and stay until mid to late-February.
-Another location is at the overlook below Fort Randall Dam at the western end of the Missouri National Recreational River corridor.
+Another location is at the overlook below Fort Randall Dam at Pickstown, South Dakota.

 Can I use my South Dakota (Nebraska) fishing license on the Nebraska (South Dakota) side of the river?

 Yes.
 The Missouri River, including Lewis and Clark Lake, is considered border waters and a person with a resident license from Nebranka or South Dakota may fish from boat or bank with hook and line.
-Length and possession limits follow whichever of the state regulations are more restrictive.
-For regulations regarding residents of other states with non-resident licenses, please visit the Lewis & Clark Visitor Center overlooking Gavins Point Dam.
-Their hours are 8:00 am to 4:00 pm Monday through Friday.
+Visit the Lewis & Clark Visitor Center for more information.

-Where can I obtain a Golden Age/Access Passport?
+Where can I obtain a National Parks & Federal Recreational Lands Passes?

 Where can I buy a South Dakota or Nebraska state park permit?